thethomasmiller/flora/README.md

 ## Project Description

-An application that allows users to search plants by their common name to render an image, the plant's scientific name, its drought tolerance, and its commercial availability.
+An application that allows users to select plants by their common name to render an image, the plant's scientific name, its family name, and duration (if provided).
+Plants without images will display a default image.

 ## API and Data Sample